Williamsburg, Colorado

 Williamsburg is a statutory town located in Fremont County, Colorado, United States.
 The town population was 731 at the 2020 census.
 The Florence post office (ZIP code 81226) serves Williamsburg.

 Geography

-Williamsburg is located in southeastern Fremont County at (38.383623, -105.160337).
+Williamsburg is located in southeastern Fremont County.
 It is bordered to the east by the city of Florence and to the south by the town of Rockvale.
 Cañon City, the county seat, is 8 mi to the northwest.

 According to the United States Census Bureau, Williamsburg has a total area of 9.2 km2, all of it land.

 Education

 It is in the Fremont RE-2 School District.